crossplane/crossplane/docs/reference/troubleshoot.md

     name: debug-config
 ```

+> Note that a reference to a `ControllerConfig` can be added to an already
+> installed `Provider` and it will update its `Deployment` accordingly.

 ## Pausing Crossplane

 Sometimes, for example when you encounter a bug, it can be useful to pause